designcise/manifest-json/README.md

 ### `static from(string $dirOrFile): self`

-Static method to load `manifest.json` file (default) from specified directory; for example:
+Static method to load `manifest.json` file from specified directory.
+If only directory is specified then it is assumed that file name is `manifest.json` by default, otherwise the specified name is used.
+For example:

 ```php
 ManifestJson::from('path/to/manifest/'); // defaults to `manifest.json`